fabian-sp/lassonet/plots/description.md

 ```

 We see that the `X4` and `X5` feature (have in mind, its pythonic counting) learned a nonzero weight in the skip layer in order to be able to model the actual non-linear effect.
 We see that all true features are approximately detected.
+For `X1` and `X2`, we also have the correct sign of the linear effect.
+However, in general we can no expect that the skip layer weights converge to the true coefficients (even with infinitely many samples): the reason for this is that the model can learn as well through the non-linear part.

-This is nicely viualized by plotting the weights of the first layer `W1`:
+The feature selection is nicely viualized by plotting the weights of the first layer `W1`:

 <img src="example_weights.png" width="700"/>